anno-mods/Spice-it-Up/index.md

 **Harborlife**
 - Build a unique city in your Harbor Area, starting with 750 artisans.
 Works for the Old and the New World.

-**Sandbox Mode**
-- Adds a sandbox where you have everything unlocked at the start.

 ---

 ## Adjustments